rogerchamberlain/rogerchamberlain.github.io/modules/02/studio.md

 Here are some resources:

 - Our [Introduction to Circuits]({{ "/intro-to-circuits.html" | relative_url }}) guide is packed with information.
-- [SparkFun's](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law) guide is also really good, and has some great pictures and gifs for the more visual learners.
+- SparkFun's [guide](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law) is also really good, and has some great pictures and gifs for the more visual learners.
+- SparkFun also has a [tutorial](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard) on breadboards, if you are not already familiar with them.

 ### What you need to know for this class